-- Congregational hymns/songs selected from 2014 Silliman Competition submissions
+Congregational hymns/songs selected from 2014 Silliman Competition submissions

 There will be opportunities for conference attendees to perform as soloists or in an ensemble at lunchtime recitals.
 All music is welcome: classics, originals, secular, sacred.
-Stay tuned for information about signing up.
+Contact Claudia Keyian at email@example.com to sign up.

 Plan to arrive by 6 PM in time for our opening reception (cash bar and light hors d'oeuvres) and program.
 You’ll have a chance to meet others from your district.
 We will mingle with each other, welcome newcomers, and sing together in an energizing and fun opening celebration sure to prepare you for the exciting days ahead.

 The conference banquet will be held on Friday, July 18 beginning with a cocktail hour at 6:30pm.
 As always, we look forward to the fellowship of having a meal together and the sharing of a different kind that takes place at the Variety Show.
 Consideration for performances at this yearly event is given to newcomers at the conference and others who haven’t participated previously – remember we are looking for fun (silly) light entertainment, and please keep your act to a maximum of 3-4 minutes.
 More information on this will be forthcoming and will be posted on the UUMN website.